Spain, Catalonia to try dialogue after acrimonious independence vote

 BARCELONA Two years into a political and legal battle over Catalonia's future that entered a new phase with a disputed independence vote, Spain's central government and regional authorities in Barcelona are preparing to try something new: dialogue.

-Amid mutual accusations of undemocratic behaviour, Catalans cast ballots in Sunday's referendum, a symbolic alternative to a more formal, albeit still non-binding, vote that the government in Madrid had taken to the courts to block.
-[ID:nL6N0SZ06X]
+Amid mutual accusations of undemocratic behavior, Catalans cast ballots in Sunday's referendum, a symbolic alternative to a more formal, albeit still non-binding, vote that the government in Madrid had taken to the courts to block.

 Some 80 percent of the around 2.2 million who voted backed secession, but the turnout was little more than 40 percent - a mixed outcome giving both sides an incentive to seek a middle way between status quo and secession.